V4Fire/Client/src/base/b-router/README.md

 ### Default route parameters

-When we invoke the router transition methods, we can attach some extra parameters to the transition, for instance, query parameters or URL parameters.
+When we invoke the router transition methods, we can attach some extra parameters to a transition, for instance, query parameters or URL parameters.
 Still, also, we can specify default parameters for any route that will be automatically attached for every transition.